max-fw/open-research-quarto/README.md

-# Open Research course, adapted from Open University course
+# Open Research course
-## Created for FORRT
+## Created for FORRT, adapted from Open University